-- - Sitting or standing near a park bench or camp table or car bonnet or similar with witnesses nearby, and rotating so each approaches the bench, table or car individually to witness the will;
+- - Sit or stand near a park bench or camp table or car bonnet or similar with witnesses nearby, and rotating so each approaches the bench, table or car individually to witness the Will;

-- - Getting neighbours to witness and sign the Will from the safety of their own gardens (provided that you and each witness can see each other sign the Will);
+- - Get neighbours to witness and sign the Will from the safety of their own gardens (provided that you and each witness can see each other sign the Will);

-- - Keeping on opposite sides of the same room, but the safety of doing this depends on its size and the vulnerability of the individuals involved.
+- - Keep on opposite sides of the same room, but the safety of doing this depends on its size and the vulnerability of the individuals involved.

 How do I get people to witness my will safely?